Why and whence the Hilbert space in quantum theory?: On (a quantum) Pythagoras theorem

 \subsection{Theorem $\GOTO{}$ definition}

 Let there be a problem, the model of which does in some way employ a vector space.
 For us, this is the scholastic geometry and quantum states.
 In view of autonomy of the \lvs"=axioms, any further theory may only be built upon this \lvs\footnote{And perhaps the copies of \lvs, when we create, say, the tensor products of vector spaces for describing the multi"=particle quantum problems.} \cite[thesis $(\bullet)$]{br2}.
 If the case in point is a quantitative theory""---and this is our situation""---then these new number objects must be supplemented with due regard to a numerical part of axioms of the very \lvs\ \cite{fried, halm}.
 These numerical quantities have (must have by the nature of the task) the language/"!semantic descriptions, which are subject to mathematization.
-In the cases considered""---""theory of Born and of Pythagoras, these descriptions are formalized into the one minimalistic thesis \cite[thesis $(\bullet\bullet)$]{br2}: \begin{itemize} \item[$\bullet\bullet$] Equip the linear independence \eqref{PsiE} with a numerical additive function $\cal N$, which is invariant under the number involutions. \end{itemize} Whether the function exists and, if yes, which bases (linear independence) do allow its existence?
+In the cases considered""---""theory of Born and of Pythagoras, these descriptions are formalized into the one minimalistic thesis \cite[thesis $(\bullet\bullet)$]{br2}: \begin{itemize} \item[$\bullet\bullet$] Equip the linear independence \eqref{PsiE} with a numerical additive function $\cal N$ (of coordinate representatives of vectors), which is invariant under the number involutions. \end{itemize} Does the function exist and, if yes, are all bases (linear independence) that allow this?

 Among other things, this wording and the preceding rationale do in fact `exorcize' the notion of a physical/"!illustrative/"!geometric interpretation from the theory fundamentals, because the \emph{structural properties of function $\cal N$, in and of themselves, is what we really mean by the word interpretation}.
 See Remark~4.1 in \cite{br2} for more detailed comments.